raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 ## Create an organization identity store (optional)

-If you are using AWS organization, you may want to sync the users and groups defined in the organization.
+If you have an AWS organization set up and want to use permission sets to manage access, you have to sync the users and groups defined in IAM Identity Center.
 In that case, are required to create a new Identity Store.

 In the left navigation pane, go to `Identities` > `Identity Stores`.
 You should see a button on the top-right named `Add Identity Store`.
 This will guide you through a short wizard to create a new identity store.
 The main things that you will need to configure are: